NovaVoidHowl/CVRFury/README.md

 - com.unity.nuget.newtonsoft-json: 3.0.2
 - com.unity.vectorgraphics: 2.0.0-preview.21
+- com.unity.editorcoroutines: 1.0.0

 ### Installation

 1. In unity open the `Package Manager` window
 2. Click the plus button in the top left of that window and choose the `Add packages from git URL` option
-3. Paste in the git url of this repo `https://github.com/NovaVoidHowl/CVRFury.git`
+3. Paste in the git url of this repo `https://github.com/NovaVoidHowl/CVRFury.git#alpha`
 4. Click the add button

 The script should then be ready to use.

+### Core Update Manager

+Should you want to switch to a different release channel or specific release of the software, you can do this via the menu option at `NVH -> CVRFury -> Update Manager`

 <p align="right">(<a href="#readme-top">back to top</a>)</p>